 The rhythmic focus continues on “Passage Under the Mountains,” which incorporates quasi-techno drum patterns into its droning fold.
 Both one of the most active tracks and the most meditative, “Passage” succeeds in its focus on steady, slowly shifting patterns.
 “The Drawing” unleashes the music back into spacious territory and ends the album on its most optimistic, sentimental note.
 The key to balancing this multi-faceted approach to ambient music comes in Gengras’ careful design of his textures.
 Each block of sound—both jarring and inobtrusive—is a complete statement in itself.
 A transition like the shift from airy, tropical sounds at the end of “Zoltan” to the heavy and dissonant synthesizer pads on “The Pump at the Way Station” highlights the unique qualities of each by means of stark contrast.

 That Gengras refuses to participate in the perfect union of enjoyable and ignorable is to his album’s benefit.
 The music’s compositional complexity allows the possible musical and ideological interpretations to spread a wide gamut.
 I Am The Last of That Green and Warm-Hued World is equal parts smoker’s ambience, spiritual environmentalism and finnicky electronic experimentation.
-The fact that the album is far from scattered is both a testament to Gengras’ nuanced approach and another example of the honest, assured personalities found in the experimental works of underground tape labels. –Connor Lockie
+The fact that the album is far from scattered is both a testament to Gengras’ nuanced approach and another example of the honest, assured personalities found in the experimental works of underground tape labels. –Audrey Lockie